 - Childbirth Educators Discounts

 Cryo-Cell is committed to offering the highest quality of service at the best price possible.
-Their product claims are validated by third-party research and backed by stellar ratings found on websites dedicated to reviews of consumer experience.
+Their product claims are validated by third-party research and backed by stellar ratings found on websites dedicated to consumer experience reviews.

 - Standard cord blood processing including the first year of storage is $1675.

-- Upgrade to Premium Prepacyte® processing for only $350
+- Upgrade to Premium Prepacyte®-CB processing for only $350

 - The annual storage plans are offered at $175 per sample